Humaidu/material/Raspberry-Pi-GPIO:-Labs.md

 ## Prep

-Take one cable and connect it to the GPIO 17 pin.
+Take one cable and connect it to the GPIO 17 pin - it's a little way down the left side.
+Count carefully!
 Connect the other end of the cable to one of the positive rails on the breadboard - near the red line.

 Take another cable and connect one of the GPIO Ground pins ("GND") to one of the negative rails on the breadboard - near the blue line.